SkyCiv Documentation

 This case is used to calculate the snow load drift on obstructions above the roof level such as parapet walls, firewalls, chimneys, etc.

-Drifted snow load on obstructions in roof
+Drifted snow load input parameters on projections

-Figure 5.
+Figure 7.
 Parameters for calculating drifted snow load on obstructions and projections above the roof.

 Drift on roof abutting to taller construction works